xuankimtran/docs-1/pages/katalon-studio/docs/git-integration-submodules.md

     If you check the status of the project repository with the ```git status``` command, you can see two changes: the `.gitmodules` file and the added submodule folder.
 The `.gitmodules` file contains information about added submodules, including directory paths and URLs for cloning and fetching.

-    In our case, the status output shows the `.gitmodules` file and the `mykeywords` folder.
+    In our case, the status output shows the `.gitmodules` file and the `mykeywords` folder as follows:

-    ```bash
-    # Get the status after adding the submodule
-    $ git status
-    # Sample output
+    ```
     On branch master
     Your branch is up to date with 'origin/master'.

     Changes to be committed:
     (use "git restore --staged <file>..." to unstage)
         new file:   ../.gitmodules
         new file:   mykeywords
     ```

 4. Add and commit the changes.